 And then there is the group of permissions so important, so crucial, so absolutely imperative to get right that they earned a blog dedicated solely to them: the Jira delete issue permissions.

 “Well, of course,” you may be thinking, “everybody knows that.”
 But even if it may seem like common sense to you, it can easily slip through the cracks — it’s happened to others before, and let me tell you, it doesn’t always end well.

 You see, Jira delete issue permissions are so incredibly critical for one reason:

 There is no recycling bin in out-of-the-box Jira.

 This means that if something is deleted, whether through intent, accident, or malice, it’s gone.
 Poof.
 And while the loss of one item may be easy to recover from, the loss of tens, hundreds, or even thousands?
 Even I can feel the sweat dripping down your spine now.

-So, to summarize: Delete permissions?
+So, to summarize: Jira delete issue permissions?
 Very important.

-Types of Delete Permissions
+Types of Jira Issue Delete Permissions

 - Delete Worklogs

 - Delete Comments